LOADING ...

 Words and by Chris Foster January 9th 2003.

-The keys are the islands along Bay
+The keys are the islands Florida Bay

-There a paradise for most all.
+There a paradise found for all.

 Only few alive may recall.

-And how nothing could in its way
+And how could stand in its way

 Saltwater canyons made of 30 swales

-That came one labor day
+That ashore one labor day

 It was nothing we'd ever seen

-Winds from the north waves from the
+Winds from the waves from the south

-And a small piece of in between.
+And a piece of land in between.

-We boarded up windows, pulled in our
+We boarded up windows, in our boats

-our havens as safe as could be
+Made our havens as safe as be

-We couldn't imagine was to be
+We couldn't what was to be

 waves started hitting the beach

-Lighting was flashing, were flying
+Lighting was flashing, timbers flying

-And was clear out of reach.
+And safety was out of reach.

-The railroad was from south of Miami
+The was sent from south of Miami

-To rescue us but to no
+To us but to no avail

 A wave washed the train cars right off of the

-And it ate 30 of the rail
+And it ate 30 miles of the

-And her fingernails digging knives
+And her digging like knives

-Then some blasted me in the eye
+Then sand blasted me in the eye

 As I wondered who all last

-No blade of grass no tree standing
+No of grass no tree left standing

 Dazed and I stood comprehending